 Blending: Good mixing quality.

 Mixing the colors of Galeria is good.
 It produces opaque colors and isn’t muddy in texture.
 You can increase the opacity by blending titanium hit with its semi-opaque and transparent colors.
-However, some colors, like cadmium red, may overpower the titanium white color, creating a darker color.
+However, some colors, like cadmium red, may overpower the

 Also, while mixing, there’s a slight streaking.
 So, make sure to fully blend the colors before dipping your brush.